Ask our team of design experts

 You might also want to plan for more than just landscape lighting.
-Deck and step lighting, underwater lights for decorative ponds and fountains, and BBQ lights for outdoor cooking areas are also available.
+Deck and step lighting, underwater lights for decorative ponds, garden fountains, and BBQ lights for outdoor cooking areas are also available.

 And safety first!
 If you are a DIY'er, don't forget to read all instructions carefully and turn off power at the breaker before you start.

 All transformers are designated with a maximum wattage capacity.
 For example, a 150 watt transformer can safely provide power to a circuit demanding up to 150 watts.